How to Fill the Creative Well – Creative Well – Filling the Well

 Old books are a wonderful source of inspiration and a great way to fill the creative well.
 Obviously there are millions of old books and not every one of them is a gold mine of great ideas so here are a couple things to look for: Great/interesting typography, inspiring illustrations, unique photography, different binding techniques, cool covers, textures, foils, embosses, etc. Basically anything that really grabs your attention.
 These are things that could influence future projects.

-If you find a great book and it’s a reasonable price then purchase it and add it to your library.
-If your book budget is limited then take some pictures, write down what you like about it and make a sketch of it and what you like about it.
+If you find a great book and it’s reasonably priced then purchase it and add it to your library.
+If your book budget is limited then take some pictures, write down what you like about it, and make a sketch of it.

 5. Find some good websites.

 There are many great online resources for finding inspiration.
 Look for websites that offer fresh content from a wide variety of disciplines.
 This goes back to the idea of finding inspiration from a lot of different mediums.
-If you’re into photography find a website that posts beautiful woodwork, if you are a sculptor find websites that highlight fashion.
-Or better yet, find a website that allows you to curate what you see and choose content that is inspiring, interesting, exiting, new, fresh, different and unique.
+If you’re into photography find a website that posts beautiful woodwork.
+If you are a sculptor find websites that highlight fashion.
+Or better yet, find a website that allows you to curate what you see and choose content that is inspiring, interesting, exciting, new, fresh, different, and unique.

 Avoid getting trapped into going online as your only source of inspiration.
 If you are continually copying things you see then you’re taking ideas straight from the source and your well will dry up.
 Your ideas will become stagnant and your projects stale.